 With the pandemic still raging across the world, you want to stay productive while keeping yourself safe.
 So you decide to open up your cupboards and cabinets, pull out your drawers and there you see it–your old bottle of unopened contact lens solution is lying in the back corner, long forgotten.
 Reaching in, you pull it out and find that your fears are realized; there in your hand is a bottle of expired contact lens cleaning solution.

-You don’t want to throw it out but at the same time you know that they’re not safe for contact lenses.
+You don’t want to throw them out but at the same time, you know that they’re not safe for contact lenses.
 So is there a way to save it?

 Table of contents